21st

 sanctorum is on a simple pada bhanda adhisthana.
 Bhuta ganas with different

-etc and a kalasa on the top.
+entrance of the sanctum sanctorum.
+The vimana is of (apasa style) 3 tiers with Karnakood, sala, etc., and a kalasa on the top.
 In the first hara three salas.
-On the second tier, two salas are in between pPncharas.
+On the second tier, two salas are between Pancharas.
 One Sala is on the third tier.
 As per the

-inscription the vimana was called “Adhimaanam Adhiarputham- with correct
+inscription, the vimana was called “Adhimaanam Adhiarputham- with correct

 measurements, looks grand and beautiful.